Anthropic’s Interview Process & Questions

 Company Values

-This is a standalone round with non-technical interviewers, and it's where many candidates struggle.
-Candidates we've spoken to flagged it as the hardest part of the process to prepare for and that it’s quite challenging compared to these types of interviews at other companies, not because the questions are difficult, but because the format is unlike anything they had encountered elsewhere.
+This is a standalone round with non-technical interviewers, and it's where many candidates fail.
+Candidates we've spoken to flagged it as the hardest part of the process to prepare for, and that it’s quite challenging compared to these types of interviews at other companies, not because the questions are difficult, but because the format is unlike anything they had encountered elsewhere.
 Multiple interviewees described it as feeling closer to a therapy session than a job interview: deeply personal, emotionally probing, and conversational.

 What they're actually testing: Whether you'll hold your values under real pressure, not whether you have the right opinions about AI.
 They don't want enthusiasm or alignment-signaling.
 They actively look for skepticism and pushback.
 If asked for your honest feedback on Anthropic's mission, give one.
 Thoughtful disagreement lands better than agreement.